How to grow your Instagram account in 2026

 If you have a location or an email address in your bio – move it to the contacting options (button / Address field).

-You can have a look at how my name line and bio have changed throughout time, slowly implementing the techniques I mentioned.
+Here’s how my name line and bio have evolved, gradually incorporating the techniques I mentioned.

 Your highlights

-Another great option for a story highlight is “Behind the scenes”.
+Another great option for a story highlight is “Behind the scenes” or “How I work”.
 Showcase what happens as you create your work.
 Show something more from you.

-It’s also important that the highlights have covers and they have a consistent style and it’s easy to understand what each highlight is about from them.
+It’s also important that the highlights have covers, and they have a consistent style, so it’s easy to understand what each highlight is about from them.

 Here’s how my story highlights have evolved from late 2021 to today.